JusticeRage/freedomfighting/README.md

 * `/var/run/utmp`, `/var/log/wtmp`, `/var/log/btmp` (controls the output of the `who`, `w` and `last` commands)
 * `/var/log/lastlog` (controls the output of the `lastlog` command)
 * `/var/**/*.log` (.log.1, .log.2.gz, etc. included)
-* Any additional file designated by the user
+* Any additional file or folder designated by the user

 Entries are deleted based on an IP address and/or associated hostname.